savob/savobajic.ca/content/projects/personal/esc/esc-v1.md

 Although I designed the system and *[almost]* assembled a board, I never actually did anything with them beyond that because it was just a warm up for my second version and beyond.

-## Requirements

-- Operate with supply voltages between 9V and 20V
-- Be able to supply 30A continuously
-- Allow control over PWM and I2C

-## Objectives

-- Allow for RPM control
-- Allow data to be extracted over PWM (e.g. current duty cycle)

 ## Takeaways

 - This board was quite large and would barely fit on the frame I ordered.
 So I needed to shrink it down.